The Moon Supreme, chapter 41

 Yue the Gentle Fairy

-Trapped within the mysterious boundaries of the Fairy Realm, Lina struggled to navigate dangerous paths.
+Trapped in the Fairy Realm, Lina struggled to navigate dangerous paths.
 She sought solace in a tall, lush tree within the sprawling Shuyu forest.
 Beneath its massive branches, a hollow space offered refuge.
 Nestled in this space, a determined thought blazed in her mind: ‘Survival is a must.
-I’ve fought so hard to stay alive, and I won’t give up,’ her inner voice resounded.
+I’ve fought so hard to stay alive, and I won’t give up.’

-The forest stretched before her, a surreal symphony of beauty, with giant mushrooms and shimmering flowers painting the landscape in a mesmerizing array of colors.
-It felt akin to stepping into the fantastical worlds of video games and fantasy films.
+The forest stretched before her, a surreal symphony of beauty.
+Giant mushrooms and shimmering flowers painted the landscape in a mesmerizing array of colors, akin to stepping into the fantastical worlds of video games and fantasy films.
 Yet, haunting sounds cast a shadow over the wonders.

 Amidst her thoughts, Lina voiced her anxieties, saying, “I could’ve sworn those were monster sounds.
 This place terrifies me.
 All I want is to return home.”
 She pouted, her body trembling, reflecting on her hunger, fatigue, and yearning for her normal life.
-“I miss my friends, my bed, my computer, my phone…” she murmured, unease deepening within the ancient tree’s shelter.
-Amid distant echoes of monstrous growls, her breath quickened, and her face mirrored terror.
+“I miss my friends, my bed, my computer, my phone…” Amid distant echoes of monstrous growls, her breath quickened, and her face mirrored terror.
 Whispers escaped her lips, laden with heartache, “Dongfang Qingcang… I had decided I shouldn’t see you after that kiss, but I… I changed my mind.
 Pretty Eyes, where are you?
 Please, God, help me find him.”

 With a deep sigh carrying the weight of her soul, Lina’s hunger and thirst surged.
 As darkness beckoned, she surrendered, her eyelids heavy with exhaustion, succumbing to its embrace.

-Dongfang Qingcang streaked across the sky, determination propelling him forward, his speed blurring his form against the background of clouds and stars.
+Dongfang Qingcang streaked across the sky, determination propelling him forward.
+His speed blurred his form against the background of clouds and stars.
 The wind rushed against his skin as he planned his course.
 His resolute eyes pierced the boundary between the Fairy Realm and Cangyan Sea, where day and night met in breathtaking, colorful contrast.

-Approaching the Fairy Realm’s boundary, daylight bathing the scene, a lone tear formed at the corner of Qingcang’s eye.
-This tear, glimmering like a gem, held the weight of a bond he believed severed—a connection to another woman, defying odds.
+Approaching the boundary of the Fairy Realm, daylight bathing the scene, a lone tear formed at the corner of Qingcang’s eye.
+This tear, glimmering like a gem, held the weight of a bond he believed severed: a connection to another woman, defying odds.

-Further examination revealed a girl in a bloodstained white dress, showing signs of life.
-Intrigued, the fairy extended a delicate finger, gently prodding Lina’s shoulder.
-“Hello, are you alright?” she inquired softly.
+A girl in a bloodstained white dress extended a delicate finger, gently prodding Lina’s shoulder.
+“Hello, are you alright?” she murmured.

 Lina awoke with a racing heart, panic surging as her surroundings gradually came into focus.
 ‘WHO’S THERE?’ she internally screamed, slowly realizing the presence of the girl before her.

 The fairy before her was adorned in iridescent attire.
-Cloaked in a lustrous baby-blue dress cascading down to her ankles, her lengthy hair contained twinkling gemstones that glinted like stars in the night sky.
-Her eyes were round, and what truly set her apart was her small mouth—giving her a childlike charm.
+She was clad in a lustrous baby-blue dress cascading down to her ankles, and her lengthy hair contained twinkling gemstones that glinted like stars in the night sky.
+Her eyes were round, but what truly set her apart was her small mouth, which gave her a childlike charm.

-The fairy’s lips curved into a reassuring smile, silently promising to banish the shadows of fear that flickered within Lina’s gaze.
-“It’s alright,” she whispered sweetly.
+The fairy’s lips curled into a reassuring smile, silently promising to banish the shadows of fear flickering in Lina’s eyes.
+“It’s alright,” she whispered.

 Lina’s breath caught, her eyes shifting between the fairy and her surroundings.
-‘Her eyes are so calm… Can I really trust her?’ she cautiously wondered, tentatively parting her lips and scrutinizing the stranger’s gaze.
+‘Her eyes are so calm… Can I really trust her?’
+She parted her lips and scrutinized the stranger’s gaze.
 ‘If she meant to hurt me, she could’ve acted already.
 Maybe she’s different,’ she thought, slowly extending her hand and preparing to leave the tree with cautious anticipation.

 However, the tranquility of the moment was abruptly shattered by the sudden arrival of a group of fairy soldiers adorned in pristine white armor, unaware of Lina’s presence in the tree.